micpan0312/EmbedSys_Sunseeker/docs/report.md

 Due to the development time limitation, we did not build our Android app to the fullest.
 The bluetooth App is limited to single day inputs with single segmented times.
 Hence, if the user would not be home for over a day, it will be implausible for them to schedule a proper time frame for the robot to work.

 ## Future Work
-As we did some research after realizing the limitation of RealSense L515 at the very late stage of development, ideally, we would instead need to use a camera that can handle strong sunlight, specifically RealSense 400 Series stereo depth cameras, which actually work excellently in both indoor and outdoor sunlight.
+As we did some research after realizing the limitation of RealSense L515 at the very late stage of development, ideally, we would instead need to use a camera that can handle strong sunlight, specifically RealSense 400 Series stereo depth cameras, which actually work excellently in both indoor and outdoor sunlight [14].

 A stronger motor and lighter power management would be greatly beneficial to operate this robot as well.
 For the Android App, we would include multiple days that can be displayed and the information would be saved into the arduino where the internal clock would be running to keep track of the exact time and hold all the times that needs to be active.